robisim74/qwik-speak/README.md

 });

 export const storeLocale$: StoreLocaleFn = $((locale: SpeakLocale, url?: URL) => {
-  /* Must contain the logic to store the locale on Client when changes */ });
+  /* Must contain the logic to store the locale on client when changes */ });

 export const handleMissingTranslation$: HandleMissingTranslationFn = $((key: string, value?: string, params?: any, ctx?: SpeakState) => {
-  /* Must contain the logic to handle missing values: by default returns the key */ });
+  /* Must contain the logic to handle missing values at runtime: by default returns the key */ });

 export const translateFn: TranslateFn = {